Category: Workout Vratham

 Preparation:

 Heat an iron skillet.
 Add and roast peanuts, continuously stirring with a spatula on medium heat to uniform pale brown color .
-It would take about 10 to 15 minutes of time.
+It would take about 10 to 15 minutes of roasting time.
 Transfer the peanuts from skillet to a plate and wait until they are cool to touch.
 Rub and remove the skin coverings.

 In the same skillet, add dried red chillies, coriander seeds, cumin, cloves and cinnamon.
 Toast to fragrance.
 Cool.